 Located just outside of Anchorage in Alaska, the terminals at Ted Stevens Anchorage International Airport offer air travellers a selection of shops, restaurants and other facilities.
 For those with a bit of time to spend in the Anchorage Airport, the Sports Hall of Fame is a great way to pass the time.
 Ted Stevens Anchorage International Airport is well connected to most large cities in North America, particularly the United States.

-The airport is situated about two miles (3km) south of Anchorage.
+The airport is situated about six miles (10km) south of Anchorage.

 Getting to the city

-GMT -9 (GMT -8 from the second Sunday in March to the first Sunday in November).
+GMT -9 (GMT -8 from mid-March to the first Sunday in November).

 Car rental companies include Alamo, Avis, Budget, Dollar, Hertz, National and Thrifty.